The Official Merchant Services Blog tackles the big news in the payment processing industry today: The Global Payments Data breach.

 Global has not yet identified the size of the charge it will take as a result of the breach.
 But it is interesting to note that Heartland Payment Systems racked up a cost of $12 million in penalties and legal fees when its data breach compromised more than 120 million credit cards.

-like Sony and Turbine last year, our coverage was written with an eye toward the big picture problem of data breaches in general and compromised credit card information.
+The Official Merchant Services Blog will be devoting much of its coverage to this developing story.
+Tomorrow we’re going to take a look at any updates as well as how this issue fits into the ongoing news regarding PCI security and compliance.
+Data Breaches have been a topic this blog has covered before.
+Though we’ve focused more on the breaches that affected video game companies like Sony and Turbine last year, our coverage was written with an eye toward the big picture problem of data breaches in general and compromised credit card information.
 So expect us to try and tie it all together through our focus this week.

 And one last thing to consider if you are a merchant and you are worried about data breaches affecting your bottom line: Host Merchant Services Data Breach Security Program.
 Click that link to download a PDF explaining the value-added service HMS provides its merchants that goes above and beyond just simple PCI Compliance and helps ensure a merchant’s peace of mind.